Five Seasonal Beers (and Cider) to Add to Your Holiday Table

-Thanksgiving dinner is only the beginning—by the time the clock strikes 2019, we imagine you’ll have had dozens of opportunities to savor a seasonal drink or several.
+Thanksgiving dinner is only the beginning—by the time the clock strikes midnight on New Year’s Eve, we imagine you’ll have had dozens of opportunities to savor a seasonal drink or several.
 Whether you’re looking for food-friendly ales and ciders to pair with a festive feast, a gift for your beer-snobbiest friend, or just a few cool cans and bottles to pop with your family this season, check out these fresh releases from Boston-area breweries and cider makers.

 Kill Your Idles: Crantastic

-The latest installment in the fruited sour beer series from Malden brewery Idle Hands Craft Ales is a kettle-soured ale with cranberries and blood orange.
-The timely release will pair perfectly with all types of rich holiday food, cutting through all that richness with tart, complementary flavors.
-Try it on draft and pick up cans to-go at the taproom to pair with your gravy-doused turkey (Idle Hands opens early at noon on Wednesday, Nov.
-21), and look for Crantastic cans to see area distribution this season, as well.
+This installment of the fruited sour beer series from Malden brewery Idle Hands Craft Ales is a kettle-soured ale with cranberries and blood orange.
+The timely release will pair perfectly with all types of holiday food, cutting through all that richness with tart, complementary flavors.
+Try it on draft and pick up cans to-go at the taproom to pair with your gravy-doused turkey, and look for Crantastic cans to see area distribution throughout the holiday season, as well.

 89 Commercial St., Malden, 781-333-6070, idlehandscraftales.com.